Thank you for your interest in our research! See below for how you can get involved. This information is accurate as of October 2024.

 Masters and Undergraduate Students at USC

-Please fill out the following application and send me an email reminder to check the form.
-We will reach out to you if we decide to interview you.
+Please fill out the following application.
+While we actively monitor this form, it can help to send me a brief email reminder to check the form.
+Do not attach any documents to this email, since you can upload them in the form.
+We will reach out if we decide to interview you.

 Postdocs

-I am not actively searching for postdocs.
+I am not actively searching for postdocs and I also do not have funding for one.
 However, if you feel like there’s a good match and that there might be opportunities to get funding, I am happy to consider options.
+Please email me and include at least this information: (i) a brief summary of two project ideas we could work on, (ii) contact information for at least two references, and (iii) your one or two strongest papers.

 External Visitors not at USC

 I may eventually be able to work with external visitors who are not currently at USC, but I expect this to be a very rare circumstance.
-To apply, email me by pitching me a 1-2 page project idea.
+To apply, email me by pitching me a project idea (0.5 to 1.0 pages).
+I do not have any funding for such positions at the moment.

 Advising Statement